 - Five (5) of the photos must have been taken within the past two years.
 The other five (5) can be taken at any time during the candidate’s career.

-- Submissions must include a 1-2 page candidate statement.
+- Submissions must include a 1-2 page statement.
 The statement must answer the following questions:

-- What stories does the candidate tell through her photos?
+- What stories are told through the photos?

 - Under what conditions does the candidate work?

-- How do the photographs submitted with this nomination capture the scope of the candidate’s work?
+- How do the photographs submitted with this entry capture the candidate’s body of work?

-- How do the candidate’s career and work reflect the values of Anja Niedringhaus?
+- How is the work inspired by the values of Anja Niedringhaus?

 - Candidate statements must be written in English.

 The Award The Award winner will be honored at a ceremony in Washington D.C. in June.
 The Award includes a cash prize of $20,000.